NuKeeperDotNet/NuKeeper/site/content/commands/repository.md

 `--change minor` Do not allow major version changes.

 `--age 10d` Do not apply any version change until it has been available for 10 days.
 The default is 7 days.
 You can also specify this value in weeks with e.g. `age=6w` or hours with e.g. `age=12h`.

+`--maxopenpullrequests 10` will ensure that no more than 10 pull requests can be active in a single repository at the same time.
+The default value is 1 if `consolidate` is specified, otherwise `maxpackageupdates`.